rebeccatraceyt/Kryan/README.md

 A bug was detected early on with the Navigation bar.
 In implimenting a responsive navigation system, Bootstrap was used but there was bug that would not allow the navbar to be recoloured to suit the the chosen colour scheme.
 In researching a cause (and solution) the developer found a question posted on [Stack Overflow](https://stackoverflow.com/questions/46237610/bootstrap-4-navbar-color-wont-change) with a similar problem.
 It was from here that the developer was able to copy and edit the code given as a solution on Stack in order to impliment a solution to the bug, with celebratory sucess.

 ### Home Page Responsiveness Bug
 A bug was detected in creating the HomePage where the mobile-first design approach was responsive but as soon as the breakpoint changed to a larger screen, the page layout would shift, creating inconsistentcies in the design.
 In order to rectify this, the developer utilised a solution posted for a similar problem on [Stack Overflow](https://stackoverflow.com/questions/5703552/how-can-i-center-text-horizontally-and-vertically-inside-a-div-block).
+With this solution, the developer was able to create the desired responsivness without having to use excessive and unnecessary lines of code.

 ## Deployment